WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 more than one.
 In fact, you can use a single function to listen to multiple different event types, if they each have different names.

-Listeners are passed the `Event` object, so the listener function can use that to determine which event type the listener was called on, using `.type`:
+Listeners are passed the `Event` object, so the listener function can use that to decide which event type the listener was called on, using `.type`:

 ```js